-Home -- Classes -- Workshops & Slide Talks -- Supplies -- About the Artist -- FiberMaggie's Closet (now a blog)
+Home -- Classes -- Workshops & Slide Talks -- About the Artist -- Book

-Galleries: Scarves / Shawls -- Quilts -- 'Round the Bend Quilts -- Silk Paintings -- Silk Quilts --
+Galleries: Silk Quilts -- Quilts -- Improvisational Quilts -- Silk Paintings -- 101 Quilt Project

 Quilt by Joy-Lily with ombre fabric titled 'Escher Stairs'

-Turn fat quarters of quilt fabric (provided) into smooth gradient pieces of dark to light color and also from one color to another.
+Turn fat quarters of quilt fabric into smooth gradient pieces of dark to light color and also from one color to another.
 Learning this is a snap with my fast, easy dye painting technique.
 (You may have read about it in the Dec 09/Jan10 issue of Quilters Newsletter.)
+See a few ideas for how to best use these luminous fabrics in your quilting.

-Sew up quick patchwork designs with the morning's fabrics.
+After creating a batch of ombre fat quarters on day 1, sew up several patchwork designs with these fabrics.
 Discover strategies for making the most of continuous gradient fabrics.
-See how these fabrics can add sparkle to any quilt.
+Observe how these fabrics can add sparkle to any quilt.

 Quilters Newsletter article 'DIY: Gradient Dyeing' by Joy-Lily.